The Benefits and Risks of Fasting for Optimal Health

 2. Improved Cardiometabolic Health

-Fasting has been shown to lower insulin resistance and improve markers like blood pressure, glucose, hemoglobin A1C, and triglycerides.
+Fasting has been shown to lower insulin resistance and improve metabolic health markers like blood pressure, glucose, hemoglobin A1C, and triglycerides.
 If reversing type 2 diabetes is your goal, look into the work of Dr. Jason Fung, a leading expert on fasting for diabetes management.

 3. Reduced Inflammation and Autoimmune Cytokines

 Fasting helps to lower proinflammatory cytokines such as IL-1β, IL-6, and TNF, alongside markers like C-reactive protein and homocysteine.
 This makes fasting a powerful tool for reducing inflammation and mitigating autoimmune responses.
+Learn more in my article How Intermittent Fasting Can Help Women with Autoimmunity.

 4. Autophagy Promotion